 The procurement calendar for studio-production ground in 2026 runs on a different cadence from the corporate book.
 Shoot-week retainer commitments lock against principal photography start dates rather than against fixed-calendar surge windows, with the January–March awards-and-screening overlay creating a recurring inventory-tightening pattern that bicoastal productions in particular have to procure against carefully.

-30 to 60 days ahead: Per-shift and ad-hoc retainer bookings at the second-tier and independent operators (Roadrunner, Hollywood Limousines) remain accessible.
-Wheely and Blacklane S-Class inventory remains broadly available for short-lead booking on the executive and visiting-international layer of the production calendar.
-Studios procuring late-cycle adjustments to shoot-week coverage absorb premium pricing across the operator set.
+30 to 60 days ahead: Per-shift and ad-hoc retainer bookings at Music Express LA and the portfolio’s event and shuttle desks remain accessible.
+Blacklane S-Class inventory remains broadly available for short-lead booking on the executive and visiting-international layer of the production calendar.
+Studios procuring late-cycle adjustments to shoot-week coverage absorb premium pricing across the resident operator set, while the flat-rate portfolio holds published rates.

-14 to 30 days ahead: Hard surge pricing tiers activate for shoot weeks that overlap with the January–March overlay.
-Sprinter availability inside this window is effectively retainer-only at the major operators — per-shift Sprinter bookings depend on operator relationship rather than published availability.
-Sedan and SUV work remains bookable with material price premiums; the app-layer operators absorb the bulk of late-cycle visiting-executive and press demand.
+14 to 30 days ahead: Hard surge pricing tiers activate at the resident and app-layer operators for shoot weeks that overlap with the January–March overlay.
+Sprinter availability inside this window is effectively retainer-only at Music Express LA — per-shift Sprinter bookings depend on operator relationship rather than published availability.
+The flat-rate portfolio operators (Detailed Drivers and the sister-brand set) hold their published card, which is where late-cycle cost certainty concentrates.

 Comparative table: operator profile across the LA studio-production ground market, 2026